numericlee/KRepository/README.md

 This project includes a series of programs used to predict the likelihood an airline passenger is carrying contraband in each of 17 body zones.
 The methodology is an ensemble based on several tensor flow machine learning models combined with some heuristic algorithms utilizing morphological transformations

-The project is based on a contest sponsored by Homeland security with $1.5 million of prize money and hosted by Kaggle. https://www.kaggle.com/c/passenger-screening-algorithm-challenge
+The project is based on a contest sponsored by The Department of Homeland Security (TSA) with $1.5 million of prize money and hosted by Kaggle. https://www.kaggle.com/c/passenger-screening-algorithm-challenge
 Our solution, based on an ensemble of machine learning models using the tensor flow library, placed 54th out of 518 entrants

 ## Data Source ##

 The TSA supplies data in several formats.
-Our algorithms reply on the A3DAPS images.
+Our algorithms rely on the A3DAPS images.
 64 images are offered, each corresponding to a camera angle 1/64th of a degree apart.
 We utilize 8 images, corresponding to the front, rear, and 6 side views spaced at equal intervals.
 Stage1 of the contest involved 1247 passengers (of which 100 initially had hidden labels.)
 Stage2 had 1388 passengers.
 Data was provided by the TSA via Google Cloud Buckets and exceeded 4 Terabytes

 Note that the raw data supplied by Homeland Security is confidential and cannot be shared